Sacroiliac joint pain - aftercare

 - Trauma from impact, such as landing hard on buttocks

-Although, SIJ pain can be caused by trauma, this type of injury more often develops over a long period of time.
+Although, SIJ pain can be caused by trauma, this type of injury more often develops over a long period.

 What to Expect

 - Pain in the lower back, usually only on one side

 - Hip pain

 - Discomfort with bending over or standing after sitting for long periods